goauthentik/authentik/README.md

 For small/test setups it is recommended to use docker-compose, see the [documentation](https://goauthentik.io/docs/installation/docker-compose/)

-For bigger setups, there is a Helm Chart in the `helm/` directory.
+For bigger setups, there is a Helm Chart [here])(https://github.com/goauthentik/helm).
 This is documented [here](https://goauthentik.io/docs/installation/kubernetes/)

 ## Screenshots